 In April of 2019, Eagle River Watershed Council and Eagle Valley Land Trust announced the hiring of Sue Nikolai to oversee their Land & Rivers Fund program.
+We are incredibly thankful to the George Family Foundation for a their generous grant which helped make Sue’s hiring possible.

 Eagle Valley Land Trust and Eagle River Watershed Council together are Eagle County’s only non-profits exclusively focused on conserving, protecting, and restoring rivers and open spaces for the benefit of the community.
 Together, they have launched the Land & Rivers Fund.
 The Land Trust and the Watershed Council help local businesses establish and promote the program to their customers & clients who voluntarily participate by making an optional, small (usually 1%) donation with their purchase.

-Funds collected help promote and restore healthy rivers, clean water, conscientious development, preservation of open space, wildlife and fish habitat, agriculture, water rights, and economic diversity throughout the Valley.
+Funds collected help promote and restore healthy rivers, clean water, conscientious development, preservation of open space, wildlife and fish habitat, agriculture, water rights and economic diversity throughout the Valley.
 Once the program reaches $100,000 in annual net revenue, a portion of the funds generated will be allocated to a grant program, which will be open to organizations and entities working on land and river conservation projects in Eagle County.

 Nikolai has lived in Eagle for 13 years with her husband, Markian Feduschak, and their 2 daughters.
 She worked for the Colorado Outward Bound School for 25 years as a field instructor, Program Director and Director of Client Services.
 Nikolai has also been involved in the ski industry in Colorado for 34 years.
 She currently works part-time as a patroller at Beaver Creek, and previously worked at Copper Mountain on patrol, and at Eldora Mountain Resort and Hidden Valley Ski Area as the Director of the Ski Patrol.